 I love Massive.
 It’s a great tool, but there’s nothing to compare.
 The waveforms in Massive are still mostly classic waveforms, such as sine, square, etc. Also, Massive makes heavy use of artifacts in it’s wavetables, much like the classic wavetable synths of the 80s and 90s.
 In Codex, we strove to eliminate these artifacts.
 I’m not saying that artifacts are bad, but with Codex we took wavetable synthesis to the next level.

 It was a very lengthy process.
 We had to figure what we wanted to capture from the desks, which involved running different test signals through them, and taking different measurements of the electronic components for modeling.
-So we did a lot of that sort of experimentation and R&D on Spike’s desk, and had it shipped to Tel Aviv for 6 months.
+We did a lot of the experimentation and R&D on Spike Stent’s desk, and had it shipped to Tel Aviv for six months.
 Following that, when we had the process figured out, I sampled the 32 channels of my desk here in the studio.
 We did the same with Mike Hedges’ desk.

-In regards to your own custom Neve desk, can you tell me why you haven’t chosen to contact Neve about making a new custom one, instead of using a desk from decades ago?
+In regards to your own custom Neve desk, why you haven’t contacted Neve about making a new custom one, instead of using a desk from decades ago?

 Because it’s a one of a kind desk.
-The biggest size Neve used to make of this specific model was 48 channels, and mine has 60 channels, since I had two desks merged together to make one big desk.
-The center section was taken from a desk in a film studio in LA, so the Master channel is 8-way, 7.1, which is great for me since I do a lot of surround mixing.
-It’s an old school, class-A, all transformer desk from 1981, and it’s the first Neve desk to have channel dynamics.
+The biggest size Neve used to make of this specific model was 48 channels, and mine has 60 channels, since I had two desks merged.
+The center section was taken from a desk in a film studio in LA, so the Master channel is eight-way, 7.1, which is great for me since I do a lot of surround mixing.
+It’s an old school, Class-A, all transformer desk from 1981, and it’s the first Neve desk to have channel dynamics.
 So it’s unique, and sounds amazing.

 If I were to go back to mixing using an analog desk solely, I’d go for an SSL.
 My Neve desk doesn’t have recall built into it, which would make it unusable for that.
 Also, I prefer the SSL for sound sculpting, which is why I use the SSL plugins so much, but even then I’ll run it through the Neve desk to get the extra width and headroom.
 I also use the Neve for recording, and you can’t really compare the SSL pre-amps to the Neve ones, as the Neve mic pre’s have so much more headroom.